 \section{Conclusions}

-In~\cite{PechenTannor2011}, the notion of higher order traps for quantum control landscapes was introduced and $\Lambda$-atom with non-degenerate energy states was shown to be the simplest quantum system having a second order (and actually a third order) trap.
-The case of degenerate energy states was not treated.
-Conventional $\Lambda$-atom is a particular case of such systems.
+In~\cite{PechenTannor2011}, the notion of higher order traps for quantum control landscapes was introduced and $\Lambda$-atom with non-degenerate energy states was shown to be the simplest quantum system having a second (and actually a third) order trap.
+The case of degenerate transition Bohr frequencies was not treated, while the conventional $\Lambda$-atom is an important example of such system.
+In this work, we have considered systems with degenerate transition frequencies in details.
 The considered general class of systems also includes $V$-atom and spin-one $\Xi$ ladder-type three-level quantum systems.
-We rigorously prove that the degeneracy of the transition frequencies of a three-level quantum system with one forbidden transition results in the constant zero control being a seventh-order trap, while for degeneracy in the energy states the constant control remains a third order trap.
-Thus, zero constant control is a third-order trap for a three-level system without degeneracy in transition frequencies.
-Hence such degeneracy leads to a sharp increase in the order of the trap from third to seventh.
-Our numerical analysis performed for some example cases using GRAPE approach shows that seventh order traps significantly slow down the practical optimization --- the attraction domain of a seventh order trap is much larger when that for a third order trap.
+We rigorously prove that symmetry due to degeneracy of the transition frequencies of a three-level quantum system with one forbidden transition results in the zero constant control being a seventh order trap, while for degeneracy of the energy states this zero constant control remains a third order trap.
+Thus, zero constant control is a third order trap for a three-level system without degeneracy of the transition frequencies.
+Hence we find that degeneracy of the transition frequencies leads to a sharp increase in the order of the trap from third to seventh.
+Our numerical analysis performed for some example cases using GRAPE approach shows that seventh order traps significantly slow down the practical optimization --- the attraction domain of a seventh order trap is much larger than that of a third order trap.
+In addition to the fixed step size GRAPE, we study the landscapes using l-BFGS and obtain that while l-BFGS is significantly better than the fixed step size GRAPE, it has a similar trapping behavior in the vicinities of the 3rd and 7th order traps.
 Important to note that higher order traps are not necessarily traps.
 At least, no true traps among higher order traps were found up to now, and for some examples, like $\Lambda$-atom, the third order trap was shown to be not a true trap~\cite{PechenTannor2012}.
-We rigorously prove that a found seventh-order trap for the degenerate $\Xi$-system is not a true trap either.
-Thus local search algorithms can escape it, while at a much slower speed than from a regular point.
-In this work, we consider the case of controllable $\Xi$-system, when dipole moments $v_{12}\ne v_{23}$.
-Uncontrollable case has been studied in various context~\cite{CookShore,Hioe,TuriniciRabitz,SugnyKontz,Shuang_et_al,ElovenkovaQuantumReport2023}.
-The uncontrollable case remains unresolved: it is unknown whether zero constant control is a trap (a true trap or a trap of the order of at least the seventh) or a global extremum point for the case of an uncontrollable degenerate $\Xi$-system.
+We rigorously prove that found in this work seventh order trap for the degenerate $\Xi$-system is not a true trap either.
+Thus local search algorithms can escape from it, while at a much slower speed than from a regular point.
+In addition to the case of a controllable $\Xi$-system, i.e. when the dipole moment matrix elements satisfy~$|v_{12}|\ne |v_{23}|$, we also analytically investigate local extrema for the uncontrollable case which has been studied before in various context~\cite{CookShore,Hioe,TuriniciRabitz,SugnyKontz,Shuang_et_al,ElovenkovaQuantumReport2023} beyond the control landscape analysis.
+For this uncontrollable system, we find that traps do exist.
+The trap-free nature of quantum control landscapes was assumed for a fully controllable case~\cite{RHR}, and this finding does not contradict this assumption.